PHACDataHub/cpho-phase2/k8s/README.md

 # Architecture

-This deployment architecture is built on top of the [node-microservices-demo](https://github.com/PHACDataHub/node-microservices-demo?tab=readme-ov-file#node-microservices-demo).
+This deployment architecture is built on top of the [node-microservices-demo](https://github.com/PHACDataHub/node-microservices-demo?tab=readme-ov-file#node-microservices-demo) i.e, the rationale for implementing such an architecture can be found in the embedded link.
 Here's a detailed diagram that outlines all of the components and their interactions:

 > Stroke colors are used to represent operational flows.
 >  - Red: Unauthenticated traffic